How Bon Jovi Fashioned an Unlikely Comeback With ‘Crush’

 Bon Jovi and Sambora also knew where to look for a hit, hooking up with pop hitmaker du jour Max Martin to co-write "It's My Life," which helped bring the band the radio-ready anthem it was looking for.
 The single peaked at a relatively middling No. 33 on the U.S. Top 40, but had a far greater impact on other charts (such as the so-called "Adult" Top 40) and in other territories, where it helped establish a beachhead for the group's growing international audience.

-The moral of the story, in the end, is that it's never wise to bet against Bon Jovi — even if the band’s next album looks likely to be its first without the since-departed Sambora.
+The moral of the story, in the end, is that it's never wise to bet against Bon Jovi — even when the band loses a key member, as they did when Sambora subsequently departed.
 One way or another, these guys always seem to find their way back near the top of the charts.